redpanda-data/api-docs/shared/x-topics/cloud-api-overview.md

 > - End-of-support date: November 28, 2025
 > - Retirement date: May 28, 2026
 >
-> See Deprecation Policy for more information.
+> See [Deprecation Policy](/topic/topic-cloud-api-deprecation-policy) for more information.

 ## Pagination

 When an endpoint returns a list containing more items than can be returned in a single response, the response object includes a `next_page_token`.
 You can pass the token value as a parameter in the next request.
 When the full list has been returned, `next_page_token` is an empty string.

-## Versioning and deprecation

-The Cloud API Deprecation Policy outlines the process for phasing out an API version or specific features within an API.
-See Deprecation Policy for details.